Analyzing Risk & Compliance Data Using Private LLMs

 Retrieval Augmented Generation for Compliance

-Retrieval Augmented Generation keeps answers grounded.
+Retrieval Augmented Generation (RAG) keeps answers grounded.
 The query fetches the smallest useful set of passages, the model summarizes or reasons over that set, and the output cites exactly what it used.
 If the source corpus does not contain the answer, the model should say so.
 Confidence without citations is a compliance anti-pattern.

 Query Patterns That Actually Work